joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 One of the things that happens to you when you have a spontaneous pneumothorax is that you take a lot of opioids.
-Over the course of my recovery I became quite familiar with the different kinds and their effects: morphine, oxycontin, norco, diluadid, fentanyl, percocet.
+Over the course of my recovery I became quite familiar with the different kinds and their effects: morphine, Oxycontin, Norco, Diluadid, fentanyl, Percocet.
 I had them all.

 The surprising thing to me about the opioids was that they didn't actually noticeably reduce my pain.
 I suppose the surgery was so painful that I would